Today’s Wonder of the Day was inspired by caden. caden Wonders, “How books are made” Thanks for WONDERing with us, caden!

-“Books” have been around since the time of the earliest civilizations.
+Books have been around for thousands of years.
 When ancient civilizations first started developing writing systems, they would write on just about anything, from stone to tree bark.

 Ancient Egyptians were the first to use paper-like materials, called "papyrus," which they made by pounding flat the woven stems of the papyrus plant.
 It was not long before the ancient Egyptians began gluing together papyrus sheets to form scrolls, which were the first steps toward books as you know them.